- Best Manuka Honey Brand Comparison Table

 3. MGO Rating

 This figure is directly related to the UMF rating of Manuka honey.
 MGO stands for methylglyoxal, a unique compound that gives Manuka its medicinal and healing powers.
 A higher UMF rating indicates that the amount of MGO in the honey is also high.
-You can find a helpful chart showing the correlation between the two here.
+You can find the correlation between the two here:

-Best Manuka Honey MGO and UMF Ratings Compared
+Best Manuka Honey UMF and MGO Ratings Compared

 |UMF RATING||MGO RATING|